michaelsteffen/sinatra_erate_dashboard/dashboard-list.md

 % schools by connection type
 % schools by speed/student

-% schools by speed
+% libraries by speed
-% schools by connection type
+% libraries by connection type

 Above by state

 Wifi requests by state